ietf-wg-httpapi/link-template/draft-ietf-httpapi-link-template.md

 Here, the link to the author for a particular book in a list of books can be found by following the link template.

-Implementations MUST support all levels of template defined by {{URI-TEMPLATE}} in both the rel and anchor parameters.
+Implementations MUST support all levels of template defined by {{URI-TEMPLATE}} in the link String and the anchor Parameter.

 This specification defines additional semantics for the "var-base" parameter on templated links; see below.